 What Are Commonly Combined Procedures?

 - Breast reduction/Breast lift

 - Tummy tuck/Liposuction

 These are among the most common, but the combinations are practically unlimited as long as you are a good candidate for the procedures.

 The best way for you to determine which surgeries you need is to let someone else do it for you!
-Start by scheduling a patient consultation with your GraceMed surgeo.
-During your consultation, the GraceMed surgeon will assess the area that you want to improve, get some basic health information about you, discuss your desired results, and then come up with a custom tailored surgical plan that is unique to you and your body.
+Start by scheduling a patient consultation with your GraceMed surgeon.
+During your consultation, the GraceMed surgeon will assess the area that you want to improve, get some basic health information about you, discuss your desired results, and then come up with a custom-tailored surgical plan that is unique to your body.

 Save toward your next Non-Surgical procedure if you book an appointment today!